illinoistech-itm/jhajek/itmo-444-544/mp2/444/mp2.md

 **Note** the database launches and destroys will begin to take upwards of 5-15 minutes, meaning that each deploy with waiters could get to be 5-20 mins.
 Plan accordingly.

 Submit the URL to the mp1 folder to Blackboard.
-Your week-06 repo will contain all three shell scripts but not the **arguments.txt** file (add arguments.txt to your `.gitignore`)
+Your `mp2` repo will contain all three shell scripts but not the **arguments.txt** file (add arguments.txt to your `.gitignore`)

-Add two screenshots, one of the initial load-balancer site rendering.
-The other showing the content of the upload in the your raw bucket.
-Add these screen captures to your GitHub Repo